satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-3/index.md

 Here we initialize `truffle-contract` with JSON artifact, set provider and connect our contract to the deployed instance using the address from `addresses.json`.

-Now we have a utility function to get the contract instance – let's use the mobx store to store it.
+Now we have a utility function to get the contract instance – let's use the MobX store to store it.

 Create `front/src/stores/ContractsStore.js` with following contents: